OpenNebula/website/content/product/cloud_cluster_provisioning/cloud_cluster_operations/overview.md

 ## Hypervisor Compatibility

-Provisions are compatible with the KVM and LXC hypervisors.
+Provisions are compatible with the KVM hypervisors.